IntroductionCroesus Track is one of the finest surviving examples of a miners' track (1881) on the West Coast. Croesus Track is part of Paparoa Track.

-Halfway across the tops the Moonlight Track branches off to the right, while the route to Barrytown sidles leftwards and climbs to the flanks of Mount Ryall (1220 m high).
-Along this stretch you will also see views down the valley towards Aoraki Mount Cook and the Tasman coastline.
+Halfway across the tops, the Paparoa Track branches off to the right, while the Croesus Track to Barrytown sidles leftwards and climbs to the flanks of Mount Ryall (1220 m high).
+Along this stretch, you will also see views down the valley towards Aoraki Mount Cook and the Tasman coastline.

 Originally constructed in 1881, it is an old mining trail through the forest with many historic sites along the walk.
 The Croesus Track is one of the best surviving examples of a pack track in New Zealand.

 In the early days of European settlement tracks known as ‘pack tracks’, ‘bridle paths’ or ‘bullock roads’ were built to open up the back blocks for mining, farming, tourism and other commerce.